Compounding Equity Screen Canada: +2.89% Annual Alpha Over TSX Composite

 Dot-Com Crash (2000-2001):

-Year Portfolio S&P 500 Excess
+Year Portfolio TSX Composite Excess

 Companies that had been compounding equity for five years on the TSX in 2000 were largely energy producers, financial services, and industrials.
 No speculative tech exposure.
 While the dot-com bubble burst, these businesses continued growing book value.
+The TSX Composite fell hard in 2000 despite Canada's tech-light market, the portfolio was almost entirely insulated.

 Commodity Boom (2004-2007):

-Year Portfolio S&P 500 Excess
+Year Portfolio TSX Composite Excess

 Canadian equity compounders rode the commodity supercycle.
 Energy companies and materials producers had been compounding equity at 10%+ through the 2000s as oil and commodity prices rose.
 The signal captured this cycle at its best.